ruby50082/Digital-System-Design/Lab2/README.md

     (2) Write a testbench to test this line decoder circuit module.
         Display the output response with respect to the input stimuli by using Verilog system tasks, for examples, $display, $monitor, etc.
         The testbench module should be named as t_ Lab2_decoder_2x4, and its file should be named as t_ Lab2_decoder_2x4.v .
-  - Design a 3-to-8 line decoder which has three data inputs, one control input, and eight outputs.
+  (b) Design a 3-to-8 line decoder which has three data inputs, one control input, and eight outputs.
     The data inputs are a 3-bit variable A, the control input is a 1-bit variable enable, the outputs is a 8-bit variable Dout.
     The enable line and the outputs are all active-HIGH.
     (1) Write the Verilog circuit module of this line decoder.